 Thermodynamics Formulas are listed below.

-Some thermodynamic functions cannot be calculated straightforwardly.
+Some thermodynamic functions cannot be calculated directly.
 One needs to be able to present these quantities regarding others that can be experimentally determined.

 Problem 1: Calculate how much heat is either added or removed from the system when 100kJ of work is done on a closed system during a process and the total energy of the system increases by 55.0kJ.?